 - Participation of over 4000 foreign delegates

-The above event has been declared as a major success by the Government.
-The sheer number of visitors, foreign dignitaries and companies indicated positive signal towards future foreign investment for India.
-The various proposals and suggestions discussed during the conferences, seminars, meetings will also be considered by the Government in the coming months and is expected to be implemented in line with the overall FDI policy.
+The above event has been declared a major success by the Government.
+The sheer number of visitors, foreign dignitaries and companies indicated a positive signal towards future foreign investment in India.
+The various proposals and suggestions discussed during the conferences, seminars, and meetings will also be considered by the Government in the coming months.
+And are expected to be implemented in line with the overall FDI policy.